La Basse Cour: B&B near Alencon, Normandy

 Shops and Services

-Shops include a restaurant/bar, a baker, a grocery store/tobacconist/newsagent and, of course, a hairdresser.
+Shops include a baker, a general store/newsagent and Post Office and, of course, a hairdresser.

-See our "Where to Eat" page for further details, opening hours and closing days.
+See our "Where to Eat" page for further details, opening hours and so on.

 Ancinnes in the Second World War - the Resistance and Liberation